Savage's Player Bio

 In his first season as an assistant coach with both the men's and women's teams at Florida State, Savage helped both teams to extremely successful seasons in 2012-13.
 The Seminole men finished in a tie for 11th in the team standings in the NCAA Championship finals, in third place at the NCAA Tallahassee Regional Championship, in second place in the ACC Championship and with three tournament championships during the regular season.
 The Seminole women played in the NCAA Championship for the school record eighth consecutive season and finished in fourth place in the ACC Championships.

-Savage helped coach two All-Americans - Daniel Berger and Chase Seiffert - the ACC Freshman of the Year and four All-ACC selections - three men and one woman - in his first season as an assistant coach at Florida State.
-Daniel Berger earned PING and GolfWeek All-American First Team Honors while Seiffert earned All-American Honorable Mention honors by GolfWeek.
-Berger, Seiffert and freshman Hank Lebioda all earned All-ACC Honors with Lebioda earning ACC Freshman of the Year honors.
-Jessica Negron earned All-ACC and All-West Region honors.
+Savage helped coach three All-Americans - Daniel Berger, Chase Seiffert and Jack Maguire - two ACC Freshmen of the Year and eight All-ACC selections - five men and three women - in his first two seasons as an assistant coach at Florida State.
+Daniel Berger earned PING and GolfWeek All-American First Team Honors in 2013, Seiffert earned All-American Honorable Mention honors by GolfWeek in 2013 and Maguire was an All-American Second Team selection by GolfWeek in 2014.
+Berger, Seiffert, Maguire and current junior Hank Lebioda have all earned All-ACC Honors with Lebioda and Maguire earning ACC Freshmen of the Year honors.
+He also helped coach Matilda Castren, who earned All-American and All-ACC honors and set the school record for lowest stroke average, and All-ACC selection Alex Milan in 2014 while Jessica Negron earned All-ACC and All-West Region honors in 2013.

 Savage earned medalist honors at the 2008 North and South Amateur Championship at Pinehurst, advanced to the quarterfinals of the 2006 U.S. Amateur Public Link Championship and played in the 2006 U.S. Amateur Championship.